Getting Started on Heroku with Rails 7.x

 Database 'myapp_development' already exists

-Add the pg gem
+Add the pg Gem

 For new or existing apps where --database=postgresql

-wasn’t defined, confirm the sqlite3
+isn’t defined, confirm the sqlite3

 gem doesn’t exist in the Gemfile